hssm/multi-column-note-editor2/README.md

 Known issues:
 - Editing the note model to change the number or order of fields will scramble the column width settings.
 The add-on can only target field index, so if the index changes, too bad.
+- The tabbing order is the same as the original field order, so if the order changed by making a one-line field, the tabbing order will not match the visual order.